 Think of an inequality as a balancing scale, but instead of needing to be perfectly balanced, one side is either heavier or lighter.
 Isolating the variable means adjusting the weights (numbers and operations) on both sides to reveal the true weight of the variable itself.
 This process requires a delicate touch, as some operations can flip the scale and change the direction of the inequality.
-Let's delve into the techniques and strategies to master this skill, ensuring you can confidently isolate variables in any inequality you encounter.
+Let's get into the techniques and strategies to master this skill, ensuring you can confidently isolate variables in any inequality you encounter.

 Main Subheading